 Example of a Dictogloss Activity

-- The teacher then explains the task, and reads a short text on the sea to the class, who just listen
+- The teacher then explains the task, and reads a short text to the class, who just listen.

 - In groups, the learners then reconstruct the text.